Veterans Experiencing Homelessness

 Director of Education & Dissemination

-Roger Casey, PhD, LCSW is the Director of Education and Dissemination for the Center.
+Roger Casey, PhD, LCSW is the Director of Education and Dissemination for the the National Center on Homelessness Among Veterans.
 Dr. Casey holds a Master’s Degree in Social Work, a Graduate Certificate in Public Administration, and a doctorate in Public Health.
 Prior to helping establish the Center, he was the Director, VA’s Homeless Providers Grant and Per Diem Program.
 Dr. Casey has worked with the U.S. Departments of Housing and Urban Development (HUD) and Health and Human Services (HHS) to develop and provide guidance and administrative oversight for the VA component of the Collaborative Initiative to end Chronic Homelessness (CICH), served as Principal Investigator for the VA Homeless After-Care Study, initiated actions to create the Council of Network Homeless Coordinators, and developed administrative procedures to enhance contract residential treatment under the Health Care for Homeless Veterans (HCHV) Program.
 Dr. Casey’s research interests include homelessness, residential treatment models, and development and implementation of community-based practices that address the needs of individuals diagnosed with mental illness.

 Mitra Eframian, MHA, VHA-CM

-Mitra Eframian works with leadership to manage all aspects of the Tampa site of the Center, including coordinating contracts and research activities with the University of South Florida, Tampa’s university affiliate, and the implementation of national training activities.
-She came to the Center in October, 2010, from the VISN 8 office, where she served as the Health Science Specialist for the Mental Health Product Line and helped coordinate the delivery of mental health programs across the largest network of VA healthcare facilities.
+Mitra Eframian works with leadership to manage all aspects of the National Center on Homelessness Among Veterans, including coordinating contracts and research activities with the University of South Florida, Tampa’s university affiliate, and the implementation of national training activities.
+Ms. Eframian was the first full-time employee hired to work for the Center in October 2010.
+She came from the VISN 8 office, where she served as the Health Science Specialist for the Mental Health Product Line and helped coordinate the delivery of mental health programs across the largest network of VA healthcare facilities.
 Ms. Eframian has worked for the Department of Veterans Affairs for over 11 years now, holding a number of positions in multiple locations at the medical center-, VISN-, and now VACO-level.
 She has experience working in various settings in VHA, including as the Administrative Officer of Mental Health & Behavioral Sciences Service at the Carl T. Hayden VAMC in Phoenix, the Program Analyst to the Chief of Medicine, Administrative Officer for Medicine Service, and the Inpatient Flow Coordinator for the Bay Pines VA Healthcare System, and as an Administrative Fellow and Health System Management (HSM) Trainee, through the Graduate Health Administration Training Program (GHATP), for the Directors of the North Florida/South Georgia Veterans Health System and Bay Pines VAHCS respectively.
 Ms. Eframian holds a BA in Psychology from Indiana University and a Master of Health Administration from the University of Florida.